-If qualified, you will be referred and ordered to report to the Sacramento Sheriff's Department Alternative Sentencing Program.
+If qualified, you will be referred and ordered to report to the Sacramento Sheriff's Department Alternative Sentencing Program - external link.
 You must bring a copy of your referral form provided by the court, valid photo identification, an $80.00 application fee and a daily participant fee of up to $30.00 per day (based on a 6 hour work day).
 Payment plans may be considered by the Sheriff's Department.
 Contact the Sheriff's Department ASP Program for more information.

 What if I live in another county?